Last Updated on November 13, 2019 11:05 AM

-Since this topic seems to be a taboo in the fitness world, I decided to give you my guide on how to get lean and not bulky.
+Since this topic seems to be taboo in the fitness world, I decided to give you my guide on how to get lean and not bulky.

-I have had a lot of questions about how to get lean and not bulky.
-This is what I have learned over the years in terms of the type of exercises to do and avoid to achieve this look.
+There are 4 simple steps you should follow if you want to get toned without getting too muscular.
+This is what I have learned over the years in terms of the type of exercises to do and which ones to avoid to achieve this look.

 This is what I looked like before I started doing any resistance training, compared to what I looked like after a few months.